isureshsubramanian/LangCI/PRIVACY_POLICY.md

 ## Contact

-If you have questions about this policy or about how LangCI handles your data, please contact:
+If you have questions about this policy or about how LangCI handles your data:

-**Email:** i.suresh.subramanian@gmail.com
+**Issues:** Please open an issue at https://github.com/isureshsubramanian/LangCI/issues

 ---